-On this sad anniversary of The King's death 44 years ago at the too-young age of 42, we became haunted by one burnin' love of a question: Did Elvis Presley ever get on skis?
+With the start of another ski season underway after a successful run at the theaters for the Elvis movie, we started wondering about one burnin' love of a question: Did Elvis Presley ever get on skis?
 We did find information that for his 41st birthday in 1976, Elvis took his entourage to Vail for a winter vacation, complete with slope-side accommodations and all the fried peanut butter, banana and bacon sandwiches they could eat (an Elvis favorite).
-Although he apparently never ventured out on skis, he reportedly did get on snow with a snowmobile and was spotted wearing a ski mask as a suspicious minds disguise when he wasn't sporting these gaga goggles that matched his panache:
+Although he apparently never ventured out on skis, he reportedly did get on snow with a snowmobile and was spotted wearing a ski mask as a suspicious minds disguise when he wasn't sporting these gaga goggles that matched his Viva Las Vegas panache:

 We only wish Elvis could have stayed around longer, played some more years in Vegas, gotten himself back into shape and picked up the sport that's easy to learn and the most fulfilling zen escape on the planet.
 The guy was an iconic legend - Sinatra felt threatened by him and The Beatles just wanted to be him - so surely this musical adonis could swing his hips well enough through a few ski lessons and get the hang of it, right?
 And the après-ski scene with beers, girls and hot tubs - c'mon Elvis, this was your scene!